daavidee/DraftBot/README.md

 	</tr>
 	<tr>
 		<td>.makelist</td>
-		<td>Will attempt to import the player list.
+		<td>Will attempt to import the player list from rankings.txt (A space delimited list of the players and their rank value, i.e.e from 100-1000).
 Outputs the full list of players to r2.txt.</td>
 	</tr>
 	<tr>
 		<td>.players &lt;number&gt;</td>